A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Introduction

 Figure~\ref{fig:mullins-effect-c} shows yet another variant of the Mullins effect.
 In this case we still have the permanent strain as in the previous case, but the secondary unloading and loading paths differ.
 This is to recall that the \emph{idealised Mullins effect} and the \emph{Mullins effect with permanent strain} are just two examples from the family of phenomena referred by the umbrella term Mullins effect.
 In fact, the list of variants of the Mullins effect can go further on with modifications such as cyclic stress softening, anisotropic softening, rate-dependence and so forth.
 In the present contribution we focus only on two variants of the Mullins effect---\emph{idealised Mullins effect} and \emph{Mullins effect with permanent strain}, and we restrict ourselves to the rate-independent setting, which is the setting shared with many popular purely mechanical models for the Mullins effect, see, for example, \cite{ogden.rw.roxburgh.dg:pseudo-elastic}.

 The existing mathematical models for the Mullins effect can be classified as phenomenological or micromechanical models.
-The \emph{micromechanical models} aim at an explanation of the Mullins effect via a description of internal microstructure of the material, see~\cite{diani.j.fayolle.b.ea:review} for a list of such models; a more recent overview and criticism of some microstructural models can be found in~\cite{khiem.vn.itskov.m:averaging}, wherein the authors focus especially on anisotropic features of the Mullins effect.
+The \emph{micromechanical models} aim at an explanation of the Mullins effect via a description of internal microstructure of the material, see~\cite{diani.j.fayolle.b.ea:review} for a list of such models; a more recent overview and criticism of some microstructural models can be found for example in \cite{dargazany.r.itskov.m:network}, \cite{dargazany.r.itskov.m:constitutive} and \cite{khiem.vn.itskov.m:averaging}, wherein the authors focus especially on anisotropic features of the Mullins effect.

 On the other hand, \emph{phenomenological models} try to abstain from the description of the microstructure, and use only standard macroscopic continuum mechanics concepts.
 In the ideal case, these models should allow one to model the Mullins effect just using stress and strain, and possibly the histories thereof.
+(This is an advantage of phenomenological models -- models can be used even when a detailed description of the microstructure of the material is not known or not of interest.
+However, if information on microstructural evolution is required, it is of course necessary to switch to microscopic models.)
 A well known model that fits into this class is that by~\cite{ogden.rw.roxburgh.dg:pseudo-elastic} (idealised Mullins effect) and \cite{dorfmann.a.ogden.rw:constitutive} (Mullins effect with permanent strain).
 The model proposed by~\cite{ogden.rw.roxburgh.dg:pseudo-elastic} is based on the concept of an internal variable (damage parameter), and gives rise to a whole class of finely modified models based on tuning of the formula for the internal variable, see~\cite{ricker.a.kroger.nh.ea:comparison} for a list of such so-called pseudo-elastic models.